kcwolf/tdd-1/README.md

 # Test Driven Development
 ## Demo Project 1

-Directory structure and unit tests for a new R function, `quadrant(x, y)`, which takes in coordinants x and y and returns the quadrant that point is in:
+This project contains the directory structure and unit tests for a new R function: `quadrant(x, y)`

+This function should take in coordinants x and y and return the quadrant that point is in, using the following rules:

 * Quadrant 1: both positive
 * Quadrant 2: x negative, y positive